Barratry and Solicitation of Professional Employment

 Have you been charged with Barratry and Solicitation of Professional Employment?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Barratry and Solicitation of Professional Employment?

-The current Texas law defines the offense of Barratry and Solicitation of Professional Employment in Penal Code Section §38.12 as follows:[1]
+Texas law currently defines the offense of Barratry and Solicitation of Professional Employment in Penal Code Section §38.12 as follows:[1]

 (a) A person commits an offense if, with intent to obtain an economic benefit the person: